There are times when I have to take a breath, look at myself in the mirror and marvel at how far I’ve come.

 When we avoid our finances, we’re reacting to the flight message.

-And every time we practice avoidance behavior, the amygdala in the brain, is activated, which only increases our anxiety and rewires our brain to react with fear towards money.
+Every time we practice avoidance behavior, the amygdala in the brain, is activated, which only increases our anxiety and rewires our brain to react with fear towards money.

 Eventually this total cluelessness about your financial state results in bad financial decisions and financial mismanagement.